plaidev/bolt-rpc/Readme.md

 # bolt-rpc

-rpc module has middleware system like express.js.
+rpc module which can be extended by middlewares like express.js.

 ## Installation